5 Ways to Bring Conscious Consumerism into Your Life

-The word minimalism can seem daunting when it comes to minimising your belongings.
-Fortunately, you can minimise specific areas of your life, where you feel comfortable, and make a change.
+The word minimalism can seem daunting when it comes to minimizing your belongings.
+Fortunately, you can minimize specific areas of your life, where you feel comfortable, and make a change.
 Start with cosmetics, home goods, or clothing, and slowly reduce what you use as time goes on.
 Remember, when you are done with it, recycle the item or give it to a friend, shelter, or charity for a second life.

 4. Choose vegan products

 Plant-based food items produce significantly less greenhouse gases than the meat and dairy industry.
 A study done at the University of Oxford found that removing meat and dairy products from one’s diet reduced a person’s carbon footprint by up to 73 percent, depending on their location.
-Our chocolate range, which features 7 different assortments of chocolates and spreads, is completely vegan.

 5. Swap toiletries and cosmetics with plastic-free products

 Single-use, plastic cosmetics and toiletries are one of the most common items that end up in a landfill or the ocean.
 The majority of packaging on cosmetic and toiletry items takes hundreds of years to breakdown.
 Choose reusable items, like our reusable and sustainably-made Steel Straws, Glass Straws, and eco-friendly Bamboo Toothbrushes, which are made of natural bamboo and BPA-free nylon and plant-derived ingredients.